ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

-A KnockoutJS plugin that adds the ability to watch all observables and child observables within an object in one go.
-The latest version enables dynamic monitoring of array data subscribables as well.
+A KnockoutJS plugin that adds the ability to track changes to a view model recursively and interact with the changes as they occur.

 <b>Usage:</b>